apache/doris/docs/en/docs/data-table/data-model.md

 ### Merge-on-write implementation of Unique model

-In Merge-on-write implementation, a delete bitmap is added to each  rowset during loading, to mark some data as overwritten or deleted.
+In Merge-on-write implementation, a delete-bitmap is added to each rowset during loading, to mark some data as overwritten or deleted.
 With the previous example, after the first batch of data is loaded, the status is as follows:

 **batch 1**